robotsorcerer/LevelSetPy/README.md

 ### LevelSetsPy Library

 This repo implements basic level set methods.
-It started as a reimplementation if Ian Mitchell's level set toolbox,but has since metamorphorsed into a standalone project of its own.
-It was a project started by Lekan Molu in August, 2021.
+It started as a GPU implementation if Ian Mitchell's level set toolbox in Python,but has since metamorphorsed into a standalone project of its own.

 #### Features